Zanue/Zanue.github.io/_posts/2022-10-10-Lift-Splat-Shoot.markdown

 ---

-## Lift, Splat, Shoot: Encoding Images from Arbitrary Camera Rigs by Implicitly Unprojecting to 3D

 ### Contributions
 1. A new end-to-end architecture that directly extracts a bird’s-eye-view representation of a scene given image data from an arbitrary number of cameras.